i-look-like-tintin/TCExplorer/README.md

 - v0.15.0 Added collapsible control panel to desktop mode as well.
 This allows app to facilitate lower resolution displays much more effectively.
 - v0.15.5 Mobile version of site updated for functionality.
 Now functions horizontally and vertically, with a hamburger options menu allowing elements to be disabled for visibility and functions to be selected.
 Additional testing required to ensure full functionality.
 - v0.16.0 Added individual year sliders and visibility toggles to scenario comparison.
 Investigating a potential issue with mobile display (full header showing in horizontal view).
+- v0.17.0 Add full user tutorial for both desktop and mobile.
+Tutorial is configured to launch automatically for first-time users, and also be toggleable with a header option.

 ## Known Issues:
 - ~~Experimental heatmap mode is forcibly cleared on zooming, requires retoggling checkbox to reappear.
 Will investigate - may~~ Fixed.